 When you balance GABA levels in your brain, you feel relaxed and calm.
 But many neurohackers who try using GABA as a supplement don’t feel the effects.
 Because some research shows that the GABA molecule is too large to cross the blood-brain barrier.[viii]

-If you do feel the calming effects of GABA within a ½ hour of taking it, it may mean you have a “leaky” blood-brain barrier.
+If you do feel the calming effects of GABA within a ½ hour of taking it, it may mean you have a “leaky” brain.
 Not a good thing.[ix]
 Because if GABA can get through, all kinds of nasty stuff can get through too.
 Including toxins, undigested food particles and anything else in your blood stream that shouldn’t be in your brain.

 GABA is found in your adrenal glands, pituitary gland, pancreas and your sex organs.[x]
 GABA is also anti-inflammatory, and has an immune benefit.
 When all these are running optimally, you’ll feel good.